 We’ve taken a deeper dive into the costs of holiday foods across 50 U.S. cities; besides Thanksgiving staples, we also explored the cost of ham for folks celebrating Christmas and the cost of latkes, a type of potato pancake, for those lighting their menorah this year.

 Los Angeles, CA, Anchorage, AK, and Honolulu, HI, are the most expensive cities for your Christmas ham.
 A 5-pound boneless ham to feed 10 people will be around $17.50, paying an average of $3.50 per lb.
 Meanwhile, on average, Americans will fork over $40.64 for a 15-pound turkey to feed 10, paying an average of $2.71 per lb.
-Wherever you are, remember that with the right quick and easy recipe and a dash of love, you can create a holiday feast that your family will love.
+Wherever you are, remember that with the right quick and easy recipe and a a little heart, you can create a holiday feast that your family will love.

 Giving Back with Quick and Easy Recipes

 Our data showed that many of us are feeling the pinch of inflated food costs.
 But regardless of where you live or how many coupons you snip, Inspired Taste has your back with easy and quick recipes.
-This holiday season, we’re supporting as many Americans as possible by conducting a sweepstakes (winner selection in process) and donating $30,000 to various charities and food banks all over the US, so you can enjoy every bite of our holiday recipes.
+In the 2024 holiday season, we’re supporting as many Americans as possible by conducting a sweepstakes and donating $30,000 to various charities and food banks all over America, to help Americans enjoy every bite of their holiday recipes.

 Methodology

-To explore the cost of food in America, we surveyed 1003 Americans and analyzed grocery prices across 50 U.S. cities.
+To explore the cost of food in America, we surveyed 1,003 Americans.
+Additionally, we analyzed grocery prices across 50 U.S. cities.
 We compiled data on essential items from Numbeo and holiday foods from local stores via Instacart in-store pickup, adjusting prices to exclude the 15% markup.
-To determine the only essential grocery budgets for families of four, we used AI to create a shopping list of basic food items that would provide two adults with 2,300 calories per day.
-Portions were then reduced accordingly for children.

 Fair Use Statement